FFMG/myoddweb.classifier/readme.md

 	- <s>Test on outlook 2013</s>
 	- Test on outlook 2010
 	- Test on outlook 2007
-- Test on 32bit app
+- Test on 32bit versions of Outlook.
+	- On 32bit machines
+	- On 64bit machines
 - Test on 64bit versions of Outlook
 - Ask someone to give us a certificate rather than the temp one we have.
 - Languages
+- Add copyright notice in front of all the files...